SimcoeHops/CCAP/README.md

 - Built with modern web technologies and open-source tools
 - Powered by TanStack's excellent React libraries
 - Inspired by the need for efficient government proceedings management

-## 📞 Contact & Support
-For questions, issues, or feature requests, please:
-- Open an issue on GitHub
-- Contact the development team at [contact email]
-- Join our community discussions

 ---
 Made with ❤️ for improving government transparency and efficiency